agoberg85/home-assistant-simple-tabs/README.md

 ## Features

-- **Organize Your Dashboard:** Group any Dashboard cards into a clean, tabbed interface to save space and reduce clutter.
+- **Organize Your Dashboard:** Group any Dashboard cards into a clean, tabbed interface.
 - **Tab Icons:** Add icon to your tab titles.
 - **Stylable:** Customize colors for the background, border, text, and active tab.
 - **Alignment:** Align your tabs to the start, center, or end of the card.